LetsPlayBowling/ShapeStimulusGenerator/README.md

 # ShapeStimulusGenerator

-This tool is written for psychological, cognitive research.

 It can generate geometric shapes by pre-set templates.

-It can also generate text stimuli.
+It can also text on the canvas.

+This tool was written for psychology, cognitive research.

-You can move, stretch, rotate and change the color of the stimuli.
+You can move, stretch, rotate and change the color of the stimulus.

-The generated stimuli can be saved in common-use formats.
+Common formats are available for saving the generated pics.